 The annual dance festival of Chidambaram is a colourful culmination of culture while propagating the message of ‘Unity in Diversity’ in the universal language of music and dance.
 The historic importance and grandeur of the Nataraja Temple set the perfect backdrop and stage for the hundreds of dancers from across India, who gather here to pay their respects to the epitome of Dance, Lord Nataraja - a depiction of the Hindu God Shiva.
 The Department of Tourism of the state of Tamil Nadu collaborates with the Natyanjali Trust, each year on the eve of Mahashivratri, to organise this dance festival.
 The word Natyanjali in itself can be broken down to an Offering (Anjali) of Dance (Natya).

 The dance festival usually takes place every year at around February-March.
 It begins on the eve of Mahashivratri and lasts five days.
-The festival had taken place between 13th February and 17th February in the year of 2018.
+The dates for 2021 is yet to be announced.

 Events and Festivities at the Natyanjali Dance Festival